directus/directus/.changeset/stupid-dingos-drop.md

 "@directus/app": patch
 ---

-Prevent rate limit hit when having multiple different relationships
+Ensured that the rate limit is adhered to when having multiple different relationships